Goodbye Vercel, Hello CloudFlare Pages

 CloudFlare Pages

-Thanks a lot, CloudFlare for permitting me to use the Beta version.
+Thanks a lot, CloudFlare to permit me to use the Beta version.

 Now, when I push to my repository, CloudFlare Pages build and serve my files directly.